PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 After setting the parameters, press the **Finish** button to create the project and files.

-In dependence of your layout one file or other will be open to start editing the game.
-Usually what is opened is a visual scene file (canvas file) so you can start adding new objects to the game.
+Then the main file of the project will be open to starting editing the game.
+Usually, this main file is a scene (canvas file) so you can start adding new objects to the game.

 `Learn more about the scene editor <canvas.html>`_

 Phaser Example Project wizard
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the **Phaser Project** wizard there is the  **Phaser Example Project** wizard, that provide a list of templates based on Phaser examples.
+In addition to the **Phaser Project** wizard, there is the  **Phaser Example Project** wizard, that provides a list of templates based on Phaser examples.

 .. image:: images/PhaserProject_Templates.png

 - **Main Editor Demos**: provided by Phaser Editor.
-We recommend to start with them since it shows some the most important features in the editor, like the scene maker and the assets manager.
+We recommend starting with them since it shows some the most important features in the editor, like the scene maker and the assets manager.
 - **Phaser Coding Tips**: contains the issues of the [official Phaser tutorials][13].
 - **Phaser Templates**: contains the templates listed in the Phaser GitHub repository.
 - **Phaser Examples**: contains the official Phaser examples.
 These templates are a great resource to learn and test Phaser features, you can create a project, run it and modify it.